 SELECTING AND SEASONING WOOD FOR YOUR STOVE

-As well as choosing a DEFRA exempt wood burning stove, you can also cut down on emissions by opting to burn the right type of wood.
+As well as choosing a DEFRA exempt wood burning stove, you can also cut down on emissions by opting to burn the right type of wood (check out our guide to wood burning and multi-fuel stoves).
 This typically means choosing a high-grade wood well suited to burning, such as ash, beech, hawthorn, apple or wild cherry.
 These woods are easy to split and burn well with minimal spitting, once properly seasoned.

 Seasoning is a crucial step in preparing wood to be burned, both in terms of increasing energy efficiency and reducing the amount of smoke produced.
 The process itself involves drying out firewood for at least a year, thereby reducing its moisture content.
 For maximum efficiency, wood that is going to be burned should have a moisture content of below 20%.
 A good way to tell if your wood has been properly seasoned is to check the bark.
 If the bark comes away easily in your hand when rubbed, then it’s considered dry enough to burn.
 The grain of the log will also have noticeable splits — a telltale sign that the wood has been seasoned correctly.
-You can find the complete list of fuels authorised for burning in smoke control areas here.
+List of fuels authorised for burning in smoke control areas.

 Contrary to common belief, smoke control zones don’t mean a ban on wood burning stoves completely; just that you’ll need to take a few precautionary steps before getting your feet toasty by the fire.
-To learn more about Chesneys’ full range of DEFRA exempt wood burning stoves, explore your options online or visit your nearest stockist.
+To learn more check out Chesneys’ full range of DEFRA exempt wood burning stoves or visit your nearest stockist.

 Chesneys have a range of accessories that include contemporary and traditional fire tools, fire screens and a selection of interior panels